SmaamX/SmaamX/README.md

 ### info
-- A Python/Java programmer looking for research projects
+- Python noob programmer looking for research projects
 - Interested in machine learning and algorithm